EqualExperts/you-build-it-you-run-it-playbook/resources/john-lewis-and-partners.md

-# John Lewis & Partners resources
+# John Lewis & Partners

 Equal Experts has partnered with John Lewis & Partners on the John Lewis & Partners Digital Platform \(JLDP\) since 2017.
 As of September 2020, JLDP has surpassed 30 teams and 100 microservices.
 John Lewis & Partners have enthusiastically embraced You Build It You Run It at scale, as described in this playbook.